 Caldwell, Catahoula, Franklin, Jackson, LaSalle, Sabine, Union, West Carroll, and Winn parishes opted to not legalize sports betting.
 When launched, bettors located in these parishes will simply have to drive to a parish that voted YES on sports betting to place a wager.

-You have to be 21 years of age or older in order to participate in any gambling activity in Louisiana.
+You have to be 21 years or older in order to participate in any gambling activity in Louisiana.

 Yes.
 Some states, like New Jersey and Illinois, place heavy restrictions on collegiate sports wagering for games that either take place in-state or that involve in-state college teams.
-Louisiana will not be one of those states.
+Louisiana won’t be one of those states.
 Bettors in Louisiana will be able to bet on Louisiana college teams.